YasinEl/mzRAPP/README.md

 in this feature which have a benchmark area which is more than 1.5 times higher than the lowest benchmark peak found via the non-targeted approach are considered high.
 Otherwise they are considered as low.
+Additionally, if no peak has been found over the whole benchmark feature all corresponding peaks will be classified as lost peaks <br> <br>
+<b>What can be taken from that:</b><br> It is important to know if
-Additionally there is the class of lost peaks.
-This classification means that no peak has been found over the whole feature. <br> <br> <i>Number of high missing values / (Number of high missing values + Number of low missing values) (confidence interval)</i>
+missing values are generally due to low peaks or if there is high risk that a higher peaks has been missed.
+This is especially true when missing value imputation methods are used which are often based on one of those assumptions.
+A high number of high missing peaks at the peak picking step is common in features in which a majority of peaks express a poor signal to noise ratio.
+After alignment this can also be explained by problems in the peak alignment (would be visible in the number of alignment errors as detailed below). <br> <br> <b>Displayed in results as:</b><br> <i>Number of high missing values / (Number of high missing values + Number of low missing values) (confidence interval)</i>

 <div class="figure">